Juliusm9791/Code_Quiz/README.md

 If all questions are answered or the timer reaches 0, then the game is over.

-After the game you can enter yuor Name, and it will store result.
+After the game you can enter your Name, and it will store result.

 You can view High Score result by clickig "View Highscores" link on header.